-Normal motor performance is referred to a min/maximum temperature of -15/40°C unless otherwise specified and agreed.
+Normal motor performance is referred to a maximum temperature of 40°C.

 Make sure that no equipment or surface next to the motor might radiate additional heat to the motor itself.

 Installation

 Before positioning the machine on the foundation, it is advisable to verify that the foundation is clean, even and horizontal with a tolerance of 0,2 mm (8,0 mil).